 This example demonstrates how to build an aspect

-The aspect measures a few key metrics:
+The aspect opens a

 The aspect demonstrates the use of

 for adding the try/catch block and injecting the code, and